 Emerson, Bryan: KIKF, 1987.
 Unknown.

-Emory, Patrick: KFWB, 1968-70.
+EMORY, Patrick: KFWB, 1968-70.
 Patrick was one of the original newsmen at the launch of the all-News format at KFWB.
 He went on to a successful tv news career at KNXT (now KCBS)/Channel 2, Pittsburgh, St. Louis and 10 years with CNN.
-He's retired and living in St. Petersburg, Florida.
+He died June 5, 2016, at the age of 73.

 ENGELMAN, Ron: KRTH, 1979-81; KWST, 1981-83; KMGG, 1983.
 Ron spent his time in Los Angeles radio teamed with John London.
 The London & Engelman morning team was enormously popular.
 Ron died August 29, 2007, following a 3-year battle with lung cancer caused by Agent Orange exposure in Vietnam, according to his 19-year old daughter, Krista.
 He died peacefully in his sleep at home, in the Texas Hill Country.
 He was 68.